Kyriakos Mitsotakis: First term (2019–2023)

-New Democracy was victorious in the 2019 legislative election, scoring 39.85% of votes and securing 158 seats in the Hellenic Parliament.
+New Democracy was victorious in the 2019 Greek parliamentary election, scoring 39.85% of votes and securing 158 seats in the Hellenic Parliament.

 On 8 July 2019, Greek President Prokopis Pavlopoulos accepted Tsipras's resignation and tasked Mitsotakis with forming a new government.
 Mitsotakis was sworn in as prime minister the same day as well.
 On 9 July, the ministers in his government were sworn in.
 Among his cabinet was Makis Voridis, a former member of the far-right Popular Orthodox Rally, who was met with a cold reception abroad and by the Jewish community in Greece.
 Israel announced that it would not cooperate with Voridis.

-From 2019 onwards, it is launching a wave of privatizations, including tourism infrastructure, coastal land, and state-owned shares in the gas and electricity companies and Athens airport.
+From 2019 onwards, it has launched a wave of privatizations, including tourism infrastructure, coastal land, and state-owned shares in the gas and electricity companies, as well as Athens International Airport.
 On the other hand, a tax reform aimed at making the country "a haven for billionaires and the wealthiest citizens", the Financial Times notes, is being implemented.
 The aim is to attract investment by offering low tax rates.
 A clause will protect the beneficiaries of this tax policy from possible policy changes by future governments.

 The "big growth bill", adopted in the summer of 2020, provides for the restriction of the right to strike and the abolition of collective agreements, which had already been suspended in 2012 at the request of the Troika and then reinstated by the Tsipras government.
-Migration policy has been tightened: the coverage of hospital care for destitute foreigners has been abolished and the period during which refugees who have been granted asylum can reside in public housing has been reduced from six months to one month.
+Migration policy has been tightened: the coverage of hospital care for destitute foreigners has been abolished, and the period during which refugees who have been granted asylum can reside in public housing has been reduced from six months to one month.
 On environmental issues, the government reformed legislation to facilitate oil exploration.

 Mitsotakis's government has been praised by some observers for its handling of the COVID-19 pandemic as well as for its plans for spending a €31bn share of the EU's Recovery Plan and for its orderly vaccination roll-out.
 Additionally, the common COVID-19 certificate was credited to Mitsotakis, and his idea has been taken up at a European level.
 Mitsotakis had criticized the initially slow pace of the EU's COVID-19 vaccine rollout, and he had called for its acceleration.

 Measures were implemented from March to May 2020 and from November 2020 until May 2021, when their gradual lifting started.
-The controls included the introduction of various movement restrictions, suspension of the operation of retail, catering and entertainment businesses, as well as schools and churches.
+The controls included the introduction of various movement restrictions, suspension of the operation of retail, catering, and entertainment businesses, as well as schools and churches.

 In August 2020, a reform of the labour law was adopted.
 It provides for the possibility of an employer to dismiss employees without having to give reasons for the decision or give prior notice to the persons concerned.
-The tax authorities' anti-fraud unit was abolished and its employees were integrated into the Ministry of Finance.
+The tax authorities' anti-fraud unit was abolished, and its employees were integrated into the Ministry of Finance.